 Vainakh people first migrated from the mountains in the 13th century, fleeing Mongol invasion.
 In the 1800s, the Vainakh again turned to the steep mountains and deep gorges of northern Georgia for refuge.
 This time, they walked further south into Pankisi Valley, a 10 kilometre valley that runs down from the Greater Caucasus mountains.

 Christened ‘Kists’, they settled five villages in the valley, one for each of the main clans.
 These five communities wrap around the Alazani River as it trails through the gorge, linked by a single main road.

 When war broke out in Chechnya in the 1990s, it hit very close to home for the Pankisi community.
 Many families fleeing Russia sought refuge in Georgia during and after the conflict.
 It’s thought that 85 percent of all Chechen refugees ended up in Pankisi.

 This brought a multitude of fresh problems to a community already under social and economic strain.
 For the first time, crime and violence became a problem.

 It was around this time rumours started flying about Afghani insurgents (and Osama bin Laden himself, according to some news reports) hiding out in Pankisi.

 The community did what it could to defend itself, but the damage was done: Pankisi was branded a terrorist hideout.

-Life in Pankisi Gorge today
+Life in Pankisi today

 Crime and internal conflict eventually came to a peaceful end, and most of the refugees left Georgia for Europe.
-Now, crime in the gorge is unheard of – not virtually, but literally.
+Now, crime in the valley is unheard of – not virtually, but literally.
 Locals joked when a police station was built nearby, knowing the officers stationed there would have nothing to do.

 Despite this, Pankisi is still looked down on as unsafe and unruly – certainly no place for tourists.
 Kists still bear the heavy burden of social stigma.